Bartosz7/AML-2024L-Optimization-Algorithms/README.md

 # AML-2024L-Optimization-Algorithms
-This project is one of the assignments for the 2024 Deep Learning course at the MiNI Faculty at Warsaw University of Technology (WUT).
+This project is one of the assignments for the 2024L Advanced Machine Learning course at the MiNI Faculty at Warsaw University of Technology (WUT).

 ### Datasets